betterwebleon/slovenian-list/README.md

 6. https://raw.githubusercontent.com/metaphoricgiraffe/tracking-filters/master/trackingfilters.txt
 7. https://raw.githubusercontent.com/betterwebleon/slovenian-list/master/filters.txt

-(*Slovenian List is under the number 7, however it is recommended to add all of them.*)
+(*Slovenian List is under the number 7, however it is recommended to add all of the above.*)

 ###3.
 Recommended browser
 **Mozilla Firefox**